Landcruiser87/pyonrpi/rp4.md

-# Guide to Python Automation on Raspberry Pi 4B: From Development to Cron Scheduling
+# Python Automation on Raspberry Pi 4B

 ## Introduction

-This report serves as an expert-level guide for commissioning a Raspberry Pi 4B as a robust, dedicated automation platform.
-The analysis follows a specific, multi-layered technical workflow:
+This report serves as for commissioning a Raspberry Pi 4B as a dedicated automation platform.
+In summary, this document will cover:

 - Foundational Setup: Commissioning the Raspberry Pi 4B hardware and operating system.
 - Core Logic: Developing Python scripts within modern, isolated virtual environments.
-- Execution Layer: Encapsulating these Python scripts within durable Bash scripts.
+- Execution Layer: Encapsulating these Python scripts within Bash scripts.
 - Automation Engine: Automating the entire process using the cron scheduling daemon.
-The primary challenge in this architecture—and thus the central focus of this guide—is navigating the critical, yet often-misunderstood, environmental disconnect between an interactive user terminal and the non-interactive, minimal-context environment used by the cron scheduler.

 ## Part 1: Foundational Setup: Commissioning the Raspberry Pi 4B

 The first stage involves preparing the Raspberry Pi hardware and installing a clean, secure operating system (OS) configured for automated, headless operation.

-### Module 1.1: Operating System Installation
+### Operating System Installation

 The recommended method for OS installation is the official Raspberry Pi Imager.This tool, available for Windows, macOS, and Linux, simplifies the process of downloading and flashing an OS image to a microSD card.

-Choosing the Correct Operating System
+Choosing the Correct Operating System.
 You're going to want to choose the 64 bit Raspberry Pi OS.
 It'll look like this

 ![Choose 64 bit OS](data/images/select-raspberry-pi-os-64-bit.png)

 The first time the system boots, you'll think its running extremely slowly and reconsider whether the 32 bit option was maybe the choice.
 Give it a little time.
 The install process for Linux is slightly different in that its optimizing path structure as its building the first time on the fly.
 So it takes a little extra compute to get the job done.

-### Module 1.2: WIFI / SSH / timezone setup
+### WIFI / SSH / timezone setup

 A headless setup (lacking a monitor, keyboard, or mouse) is standard for an automation server.
 The Raspberry Pi Imager provides a modern, integrated method for pre-configuring the OS for SSH access.